Tax Deeds

 General Information

-Tax Deed sales occur after the Tax Collector issues tax certificates for non-payment of the annual property taxes.
-They are held in keeping with Chapter 197 Florida Statutes.
+Tax Deed sales are governed by Chapter 197 of the Florida Statutes.
+Sales occur after the Tax Collector issues tax certificates for non-payment of the annual property taxes.
 Tax Deeds are issued by the Clerk of the Circuit and County Court to the highest bidder, and the property owner then forfeits all rights by default.

 Redemption

-It’s important to understand that properties can be redeemed any time before the clerk has received full payment for the Tax Deed.
+It is important to understand that properties can be redeemed any time before the clerk has received full payment for the Tax Deed.
 The redemption amount can be obtained and payment may be made at any branch of the Tax Collector’s office.
 Please understand that the Clerk’s Office does not provide this information nor do we accept payments for the redemptions of properties from the sale.
-The Tax Collector’s new telephone number is (904)255-5700 option 4.
+You can reach the Tax Collector’s Office at (904) 255-5700, option 4.

 Tax Deed Sale Rules